mouludin/aanjs/README.md

 # Aan-JS

 Minimalist library for data visualization in JavaScript / Canvas HTML5.
-Check out our [Website](https://mouludin.github.io/aanjs) for how to use this library.
+Check out our [website](https://mouludin.github.io/aanjs) for use this library.

 ## Authors